axelchalon/axelchalon.github.io/0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md

 	* The interdependence of trade reduces the likelihood of conflict (European Union). #peace
 * **The law of comparative advantage** (Ricardo) lets two subjects decide on what to produce, respectively, in order to maximize global output.
 	* Applied to societies: this would mean letting everyone do what they do best (what has the most value for society, among all the things the person can do) (ideal world).
-	* The law of comparative avantage as a behavioural guideline makes intuitive sense: it lets everybody do what they do best, and "pay" with it, things other people do best.
+	* The law of comparative advantage as a behavioural guideline makes intuitive sense: it lets everybody do what they do best, and "pay" with it, things other people do best.
 	* Money (credit) lets you receive a product or service in exchange of something you offered somebody else.
 (System of credits) (× the blessing of italki).
 Money (credit) lets you benefit from the services of somebody (good at their trade) without having to offer them something of direct value to them.
 	* **Money as common currency simplifies trade.** Money simplified commerce by only needing to set a price for a single pair for each type of goods (as opposed to having to set a price for every possible combination of what is being sold and what can be bought for it).
-* By forbidding imports and encouraging national production (of a good that the nation is not actually efficient at making), a law can actually make a nation less productive (than it would otherwise, in the big picture; by virtue of the law of comparative advantage). **Instead, focus and double down on what you do best.** × [capitalize on your stengths (The Design of Everyday Things)]({% link 0-book-review/_posts/2024-02-07-design-everyday-things-personal-notes.md %}#^capitalize-on-strengths)
+* By forbidding imports and encouraging national production (of a good that the nation is not actually efficient at making), a law can actually make a nation less productive (than it would otherwise, in the big picture; by virtue of the law of comparative advantage). **Instead, focus and double down on what you do best.** × [capitalize on your strengths (The Design of Everyday Things)]({% link 0-book-review/_posts/2024-02-07-design-everyday-things-personal-notes.md %}#^capitalize-on-strengths)
 	- **Autarky — "a condition in which nations achieve self-sufficiency in all products, no matter how inept they are at producing them."**
 * **Stolper/Samuelson**: protectionism favours owners of a scarce factor, free trade favours owners of an abundant factor; factors being labor, land and capital.
 The winning policy usually favours at least two of the three factors.
 - Protection(ism) invites retaliation: **refusing imports harms exports**.
 	* **× Relationships: When you protect yourself or get defensive, the other does as well.
 If you get more vulnerable, you invite in more vulnerability from the other as well.** If you do not share, you cannot receive.
 Intimacy is a two-way road.
 * Modern-day Jordan as an example of protectionism: when employing foreigners, employers need to prove to the government that they couldn't have found a local to do the job.
 - The VOC (Netherlands) and EIC (England) were given monopoly by the State, to simplify taxation, for consolidation of power, military support and aims, and financial support.
-- The mercantilist ideal: importing raw produits and exporting finished manufactured products.
+- The mercantilist ideal: importing raw products and exporting finished manufactured products.
 * Prohibition triggers increased desirability and smuggling ("forbidden fruit") — 1701 English Act banning imported cotton (calico) in favour of local wool; Prohibition era.
 Protectionist acts backfiring.
 	* Likewise, high tariffs encourage smuggling.
 		* **Made popular through smuggling**: tea smuggling made it more popular as tea was sold for more affordable prices.